doyle928/JQuery-JavaScript-PoS-Website-Mobile-First/readme.txt

 https://github.com/doyle928/Midterm

-Can I safely delete the Dress, Everyday and Jeans folders/html files and stylestyles.css file?
+May I safely delete the Dress, Everyday and Jeans folders/html files and stylestyles.css file?
-I need to resize images, work on mobile css and then big browser css.
+I resized images, worked on mobile css.
+Would like to review what I've done for your feedback and then work on big browser css.
 Matthew would you please create a github link for the project (Settings/GitHub pages), so we can also see our progress online? trader